-- a) Selecting the CEO and approving the selection of the other executive officers of the Company. - b) Satisfying itself, to the extent feasible, of the integrity and effectiveness of the CEO and the other executive officers of the Company. - c) Establishing an effective system of remuneration that is congruent with the Company's strategic plans. - d) Overseeing the Company's succession planning process including the appointment, training, compensation and performance assessment of the non-executive Chair of the Board (the "Chair"), Board committee chairs, directors of the Board ("Directors"), the CEO and other executive officers of the Company. - e) Delegating to management powers to effectively manage the Company.
+- a) Selecting the CEO and appointing the officers of the Company. - b) Satisfying itself, to the extent feasible, of the integrity and effectiveness of the CEO and the other executive officers of the Company. - c) Establishing an effective system of remuneration that is congruent with the Company's strategic plans. - d) Overseeing the Company's succession planning process including the appointment, training, compensation and performance assessment of the non-executive Chair of the Board (the "Chair"), Board committee chairs, directors of the Board ("Directors"), the CEO and other executive officers of the Company. - e) Delegating to management powers to effectively manage the Company.
 In particular, in respect of, the day-to-day business of the Company, within a policy and budget framework established by the Board.